Work Hours, Leave, and Moonlighting

 Time spent by residents in moonlighting must be counted toward the 80-hour maximum weekly limit; all moonlighting hours must be logged in MedHub as part of the weekly work hours.

-IMPORTANT: UW Health does not provide any liability coverage for moonlighting activities, whether internal or external.
+PLEASE NOTE: UW Health GME does not provide liability coverage for moonlighting activities, whether internal or external.
 The resident or the employer where the moonlighting takes place must provide liability coverage for the moonlighting activities.

 Moonlighting Restrictions:

-• The State of Wisconsin Medical Examining Board requires that residents moonlighting in patient care outside of their training program have a full, unrestricted medical license.
-That is, one cannot moonlight under the Resident Education License that most residents start with.
+- The State of Wisconsin Medical Examining Board requires that residents moonlighting in patient care outside of their training program have a full, unrestricted medical license.
+That is, one cannot moonlight under the Resident Education License that most residents initially obtain.

-Clinical moonlighting within UW Health will only be approved if the resident meets and obtains UW Health Medical Staff requirements for privileging.
-In addition, the services furnished must be separately identified from those services that are required as part of the training program.
-Even if distinguishable, there may still be restrictions on allowable billing for inpatient services.
-Neurology residents generally don’t moonlight within UW Health, but if such concerns arise, they will be resolved in collaboration with the UW Health Compliance Department.
+- Clinical moonlighting within UW Health (including SwedishAmerican Hospital/UW Northern Illinois and Meriter Hospital) will only be approved if the resident meets UW Health Medical Staff requirements for independent practice and obtains medical staff privileges independently.
+In addition, the clinical work performed must be distinct from the clinic work required as part of the training program.
+There may be additional restrictions on allowable billing for inpatient services for trainees attempting to moonlight internally.
+Internal moonlighting by neurology residents is very rare.
+The program will work with the resident and the UW Health Compliance Department on a case-by-case basis if an opportunity does arise.